IntelliTect/Coalesce/docs/pages/modeling/methods.rst

     the required data for the method call.
 The call is then made with the data provided.
 :ts:`public moveModal: (callback: () => void = null, reload: boolean = true) => void`
-    Shows a modal with HTML ``id="method-Move"`` to prompt the user for the required data for the method call.
+    Shows a Bootstrap modal with HTML ``id="method-Move"`` to prompt the user for the required data for the method call.
 The call is then made with the data provided.
     The generated modal only exists on the generated editor views.
 If you need it elsewhere, you should copy it from the generated HTML for the editor and place it in your custom page.

 |
 Instance Methods
 ----------------

-Instance methods can use information contained in the object during the execution of the method.
-These methods generate the members above on the TypeScript ViewModel.
+Instance methods generate the members above on the TypeScript ViewModel.

-The model instance that the method is called on will be loaded according to the following rules:
+The model POCO instance that the method is called on will be loaded according to the following rules:

 - :ref:`CustomDataSources` are not used - even if one is set, it is not passed to the server in the API call, and will not be considered.
 If you would like to load additional data using one of your :ref:`CustomDataSources`, you'll need to manually call it inside your method.
 - If your model implements :ref:`IIncludable`, the :csharp:`Include` method will be called with a includes string of :csharp:`null`.